arpitbbhayani/articles/blogs/string-interning.md

 Every programming language aims to be performant in its niche and achieving superior performance requires a bunch of compiler and interpreter level optimizations.
-Since character Strings are an integral part of any programming language, having an ability to perform string operations quickly elevates the overall performance.
+Since character Strings are an integral part of any programming language, having the ability to perform string operations quickly elevates the overall performance.

 In this essay, we dive deep into Python internals and find out how Python makes its interpreter performant using a technique called [String Interning](https://en.wikipedia.org/wiki/String_interning).
-This essay not only aims to put forth Python internals but it also aims to make the reader comfortable in navigating through the Python's source code; so expect a lot of code snippets taken from [CPython](https://github.com/python/cpython/).
+This essay not only aims to put forth Python internals but also aims to make the reader comfortable in navigating through the Python's source code; so expect a lot of code snippets taken from [CPython](https://github.com/python/cpython/).

 # String Interning

 String Interning is a compiler/interpreter optimization method that makes common string processing tasks space and time efficient by [caching](https://en.wikipedia.org/wiki/Cache_(computing)) them.
-Instead of creating a new copy of string every time, this optimization method dictates to keep just one copy of string for every *appropriate* [immutable](https://en.wikipedia.org/wiki/Immutable_object) distinct value and use the pointer reference wherver referred.
+Instead of creating a new copy of string every time, this optimization method dictates to keep just one copy of string for every *appropriate* [immutable](https://en.wikipedia.org/wiki/Immutable_object) distinct value and use the pointer reference wherever referred.

 The single copy of each string is called its ***intern*** and hence the name String Interning.
 The lookup of string intern, may or may not be exposed as a public interfaced method.
 Modern programming languages like Java, Python, PHP, Ruby, Julia, and many more, performs String Interning to make their compilers and interpreters performant.